Daniel-Mietchen/2016-aesir/primary.rst

 Hypothes.is itself is `completely open source
 <https://github.com/betatim/openscienceprize/pull/85#issuecomment-190232950>`__.

-We envision paying a developer and running hackathons once we have an initial proof of concept.
+We plan to support an existing Hypothes.is developer to implement the prototype, and will then run hackathons once we have an initial proof of concept.

 Architecture
 ------------

-The primary client-side mechanism would be a bookmarklet or in-browser app that would submit HTML or PDF text to a server for analysis.
+Our primary client-side mechanism will be a bookmarklet or in-browser app that would submit HTML or PDF text to a server for analysis.
 On the server side, we would provide Python libraries for text consumption and normalization, anchor extraction, annotation